JNFussion/battleship/readme.md

 4. Ships that have been hit are mark with a fire icon.
 5. Missed attacks are mark with a water emblem.

+## Improvement

+- IA attack adjacent cells when a ship is hit.

+- Board doesn't respond properly when window is resized.

+- If window is resize and Randomize is clicked, it freezes the page.

 ## Resources used:

 - Webpack as module bundler.
 [Link](https://webpack.js.org/)